X-XENDROME-X/CampusHive/README.md

 - **H2 Database Engine**: Licensed under the [Mozilla Public License 2.0](https://www.h2database.com/html/license.html) or the [Eclipse Public License 1.0](https://www.h2database.com/html/license.html).
 - **JavaMail API**: Distributed under the [GPL v2 + CPE](https://javaee.github.io/javamail/).
 - **Java Activation Framework**: Licensed under the [Common Development and Distribution License (CDDL)](https://opensource.org/licenses/CDDL-1.0).
-- **Bouncy Castle**: Licensed under the [MIT License](https://www.bouncycastle.org/licence.html).

 Please consult the respective licenses for each library for more information.
 Use of these libraries is subject to their respective terms and conditions.

 Unauthorized use, reproduction, or distribution of this software, in part or whole, is strictly prohibited.
 For commercial inquiries or further licensing options, please contact the original developers.

-All product names, logos, and brands are property of their respective owners.
+All product names, logos, and brands are the property of their respective owners.